 Under the AODA, Ontario Regulation 429/07 entitled “Accessibility Standards for Customer Service” establishes accessibility standards specific to customer service and the provision of goods and services to the public.

-The Local Health Integration Networks are required to meet the requirements of accessibility standards established by the AODA.
+The Local Health Integration Networks (LHINs) are required to meet the requirements of accessibility standards established by the AODA.
 This policy applies to all LHIN staff, volunteers and similar parties who deal with the public.

 Communication with Persons with Disabilities

 When communicating with a person with a disability, the LHINs will do so in a manner that takes into account the person’s disability.

 A person with a disability may provide their own assistive device for the purposes of obtaining, using and benefiting from the LHIN’s good and services that are made available to the public.

 The LHINs are committed to welcoming people with disabilities who are accompanied by a service animal on the parts of our premises that are open to the public.
 If a service animal is excluded by law from the LHIN premises, the LHINs will ensure that alternate means are available to enable the person with a disability to access the LHIN’s good and services.